mariano/snakefire/README.markdown

 Other OS should refer to the [Twisted download page] [twisted-download] which shows how to install Twisted on several platforms.

+#### Python Imaging Library ####

+For *Ubuntu based* systems, PIL is in the official repositories, and can be installed the following way:

+        $ sudo apt-get install python-imaging

+For *Arch Linux*, PIL is in the extra repository and can be installed with:

+        $ pacman -S python-imaging

 ### Installing Snakefire ###

 #### Running the developer version ####